samuelfneumann/GoAtar/README.md

 Mnih, V., Kavukcuoglu, K., Silver, D., Rusu, A. A., Veness, J., Bellemare, M. G., . . . others (2015).
 Human-level control through deep reinforcement learning. *Nature*, 518(7540), 529.

 # ToDo
-- [ ] Play each game with the `DisplayState()` to ensure each works as expected, and there are no bugs.
-Some games won't play completely, and e.g. *Freeway* sometimes (when displaying) the chicken jumps back and forth from top of the screen to bottom.

 - [ ] Make the entire package have a more OOP approach.
 E.g. instead of each package having its own `player`, the `game` package should have an implementation of a `player` with decorators so that each sub-package can modify the playerse as